-Daily intentions are a great way to put your cocreative power to practice.
+Daily intentions are a great way to put your cocreative power to practice in deliberate creation.
 They also help you stay in vibrational alignment with the experiences you desire to attract and manifest.
 Like any other skill you develop, setting intentions and manifesting what you want improves with practice.

 The more you engage in setting intentions and experiencing the effects of your conscious and deliberate intent, the more you can learn from and refine your process to manifest like a pro.
 Plus, it’s really fun to experience your cocreative power at work in your everyday life context.

 For daily intentions to be effective, you’ll need to combine the thought (description of the desired outcome) with positive emotion in your final intention statement or phrase.

 Positive emotions like love, joy, gratitude, and appreciation are what make your intention magnetic.
 When you combine thought and emotion, you engage both your mind and body in the process of setting and experiencing the intention.